Back |

 TIPS:

-Super fresh eggs are best for sunny-side up and frying eggs over easy because the white will hold its shape better, making for the prettiest presentation.
+Super fresh eggs are best for frying because the whites will hold their shape better, making for the prettiest presentation.